 On occasion, a player who believes that a ruling on an active call is incorrect may request that the ruling be reversed, but only to the detriment of their own team; for example, where you rule that a catch was made in-bounds, but another offensive player believes that it was out-of-bounds, resulting in a turnover.
-In such cases, provided that the person requesting the reversal was both a) a player on the field at the time of the call and b) a member of the team benefiting from the call, you are to reverse your ruling.
-This may also apply to rulings involving the misconduct system where additional information from the players demonstrates a misconduct foul was incorrectly assessed.
+In such cases, provided that the person requesting the reversal was both 1) a player on the field at the time of the call and 2) a member of the team benefiting from the call, you are to reverse your ruling.
+This may also apply to rulings involving the misconduct system where additional information from the players demonstrates a Misconduct Foul was incorrectly assessed.
 After a request for reversal, play restarts with a check.
+Observers should always accept the player overrule, unless there was a clear unsafe action by a player, or the teams are mutually agreeing to circumvent rules or policies they disagree with (such as language policies).